 - There could be a system problem preventing the execution of the script.

 In all cases, the best thing to do is make sure your site's error log is enabled and see what it says about the problem.
-If the error output says that there is a system problem preventing execution of your script, or if there is no message in the error log at all, please submit a secure support request indicating the URL of the script you're having trouble with.
+If the error output says that there is a system problem preventing execution of your script, or if there is no message in the error log at all, review your options on the Support tab.
+Whichever option you choose, please indicate the URL of the script you're having trouble with.
 In many cases, it will be easier to debug a problem if you can provide a simple example at a publicly available URL.